 You are ready to apply to this program when you have completed or are in the process of completing the minimum eligibility requirements.
 If you are in the process of completing any required core course work, you may be provisionally accepted contingent upon satisfactory completion of the required courses while maintaining the required minimum 2.80 GPA for admission.

 The Special Education program uses the College’s Major application.
-The application for the Fall 2022 Cohort is now open.
-Apply through our MFE COE Major Application .
+The application for the Fall 2022 Cohort is closed.
+Fall 2023 information will be available at a later date.
 In your application, you’ll submit the following materials:

 - Unofficial Transcript

 Applicants should upload a copy of their unofficial transcripts in a single PDF file using the naming format

 Applications are evaluated by a committee consisting of faculty and staff in the special education program.
 The evaluation process examines all applicant materials for adherence to minimum eligibility criteria, including consideration of GPA and completion of Core Areas I-VI.